 Calls to the Hotline regarding potential employment or proposals for cooperation will not be considered.
 CVs and commercial offers can be submitted by email or contact form on Career and Suppliers pages on Polymetal website.

 The incoming information is processed on-line during business hours and in the morning of the following business day, if a message is received at night or on a weekend.
 All phone messages are recorded by an answering machine.

 All messages are treated and thoroughly investigated on a confidential basis and without bias.
 Best efforts are used to maintain the anonymity of such a message, if requested by a whistleblower.
 In order to receive a confidential feedback, the whistleblower should identify himself/herself and provide contact information.

-An employee, who knowingly provides false information or makes a statement about the alleged sanctions applied to him/her due to information disclosure, if these facts are not confirmed by the investigation, will be subjected to disciplinary actions up to and including termination of employment in accordance with applicable law and in-house regulations.
-Exception to the above is when an employee provides information he/she, acting in good faith, believed to be reliable and reasonable, but which was not recognized as such in the course of the investigation.
+An employee, who provides knowingly false information or makes a statement about the alleged application of sanctions against him in connection with the disclosure of information, in case these facts are not confirmed by the results of the investigation, will be subject to disciplinary action up to dismissal in accordance with applicable legislation and internal regulatory documents.
+An exception is the provision by an employee of information that the employee, acting in good faith, believed to be reliable and justified, but which was not recognized as such during the investigation.